andi23rosca/nimcremental-markdown/README.md

-Will support optimistic incremental markdown parsing To be used for displaying streaming markdown for LLM output
+Will support optimistic incremental markdown parsing.

+To be used for displaying streaming markdown for LLM output.